Bob Corker: Mayor of Chattanooga

 He implemented a merit-based bonus system for teachers.
 The system, established in 2002, awarded teachers and principals bonuses for improving student performance at Chattanooga's lowest performing schools.
 Two years after its implementation, a study published in The Tennessean showed that the percentage of third graders reading at or above grade level had increased from 53% to 74%.
 However, a report by the think tank Education Sector suggested that specific teacher training had at least as much to do with the student improvement.

 In 2003, Corker started a program called ChattanoogaRESULTS, facilitating monthly meetings with public service department administrators to evaluate their performance and set goals for improvement.
 The program was continued by Corker's successor, Ron Littlefield.
 Corker has credited the increased collaboration between departments for decreasing crime in Chattanooga.
 City data showed a nearly 26% decrease in crime and a 50% reduction in violent crimes between 2001 and 2004.

 During his first annual State of the City address as mayor, Corker announced a $120 million riverfront renovation project and stated it would be completed in 36 months.
 The project was announced with no identified funding source or architectural plans.
 The 21st Century Waterfront Plan included an expansion of the Hunter Museum of Art, a renovation of the Creative Discovery Museum, an expansion of Chattanooga's River Walk, and the addition of a new salt water building to the Tennessee Aquarium.
 Corker's vision for the riverfront also included building pads for the private sector to build additional housing along the riverfront and magnificent new public parks and space for outdoor recreation.
 It was the largest public-private undertaking in the community's history.
 Half of the project was financed with a city bond, while Corker led a fundraising team in more than 81 meetings in 90 days that raised $51 million from the private sector.
 A hotel-motel tax was implemented in 2002 to fund the city's debt service on the bonds, fulfilling a commitment Corker made that there would be no financial burden on the citizens of Chattanooga.
 The 21st Century Waterfront opened 35 months later, as Corker had promised, and is widely credited with transforming the city of Chattanooga.

-Corker also created Outdoor Chattanooga to promote the outdoor opportunities that exist throughout the region and famously claimed the city would become the "Boulder of the East."
-Chattanooga has since been named the "Best Town Ever" by Outside Magazine - twice - and now hosts one of the world's largest rowing regattas, as well as Ironman races.
+Corker also created Outdoor Chattanooga to promote the outdoor opportunities that exist throughout the region and claimed the city would become the "Boulder of the East."
+Chattanooga has since been named the "Best Town Ever" by Outside - twice - and now hosts one of the world's largest rowing regattas, as well as Ironman races.